CHTC/chtc-website-source/_uw-research-computing/file-avail-largedata.md

 space in our large data staging area.
 A Research Computing Facilitator will review the request and follow up.
 If appropriate, access will be granted via a directory in the system and a quota.
-Quotas are based on individual user needs; if a larger quota is needed, email chtc@cs.wisc.edu with your request.
+Quotas are based on individual user needs; if a larger quota is needed, see our [Request a Quota Change](quota-request) guide.

 We can also create group or shared spaces by request.